stevenliu-ai/phala-docs/network/references/basic-guidance/get-pha-and-transfer.md

 </Columns>

 <Note type="info">
 Not all brokers may be available in your jurisdiction.
-Note that some brokers require you to have an account with them for a certain period before you can transfer your funds to another wallet, such as the [Phala Wallet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fphala.api.onfinality.io%2Fpublic-ws#/accounts).
+Note that some brokers require you to have an account with them for a certain period before you can transfer your funds to another wallet.
 </Note>

 ## Transfer PHA to and from Other Chains <a href="#transfer-pha-fromto-other-chains" id="transfer-pha-fromto-other-chains"></a>

-For now, you can transfer your PHA between Ethereum and Phala, as well as several other Parachains with [SubBridge](/network/references/subbridge).
+For now, you can transfer your PHA between Ethereum and Phala, as well as several other Parachains with [Superbridge](bridge.phala.network).
 Refer to the introduction and our tutorial for more details.